 |Þingvellir Car Park||Reykjavík (Harpa Car Park)||54.2||50|

-Valley of Reykjadalur [Valley of Steam] is a geothermal region of an extinct volcano.
-It can be reached by a 3-kilometer hike on a gravel path leading uphill from the car park of the town of Hveragerði.
-The trail leads among hot springs, mud pools and small waterfalls.
-The most popular attraction in the valley is the hot spring where visitors can bathe.
-A truly unique experience.
-There are also guided riding tours to the Reykjadalur Valley on Icelandic horses of the same breed that were brought to Iceland by the Norse settlers.
+The Valley of Reykjadalur [Valley of Steam] is a geothermal area situated within the remains of an extinct volcano.
+Accessible via a 3-kilometer hike on a gravel path leading uphill from the car park of the town of Hveragerði, this trail meanders amidst hot springs, mud pools and small waterfalls.
+The most popular attraction of the valley is the hot spring where visitors can indulge in a relaxing bathing experience.
+However, there are no facilities available, so in cold temperatures, getting rid of wet clothes could be uncomfortable.
+Additionally, guided riding tours on Icelandic horses, the same breed introduced by Norse settlers, are available to explore the picturesque Reykjadalur Valley.

-Kerið is a volcanic crater lake located at the northern end of the series of craters known as Tjarnarhólar.
-The water in the lake appears opaque bluish due to the minerals from the soil.
-The caldera offers different eye-catching look from different perspectives.
-There is a path around the edge of the caldera and access to the lake at the bottom.
+Kerið is a volcanic crater lake situated at the northern end of a collection of craters called Tjarnarhólar.
+The lake’s water has an opaque bluish appearance due to the minerals present in the soil.
+The caldera offers different captivating views from various angles.
+There is a pathway along the edge of the caldera and also access to the lake at the bottom.

-In preparation for the famous Gullfoss, visitors can make a quick stop at the waterfall on River Tungufljót, Faxafoss [Waterfall of Faxi].
-It is 80 meters wide and 7 meters high.
-It is possible to approach the waterfall and feel the drizzle from the water.
+To prepare for the renowned Gullfoss, visitors can make a quick stop at Faxafoss [Waterfall of Faxi], a waterfall on River Tungufljót.
+The waterfall is 80 meters wide and 7 meters high, and it is possible to approach it closely and feel the refreshing drizzle from the cascading water.

-One of most iconic waterfalls in Iceland, Gullfoss [Golden Falls] is a magnificent waterfall in the canyon of the River Hvítá.
-The waterfall was named after the golden hue that often shines in its meltwater hailing from the Langjökull Glacier.
-The intense force of the water plummeting through two separate falls (11 and 21 meters) is stunning.
-It is worth visiting all the lookouts to enjoy every aspect of this dramatic display of nature’s raw power – from close-up to panoramic.
+One of Iceland’s most iconic waterfalls, Gullfoss [Golden Falls] is a magnificent waterfall in the canyon of the River Hvítá.
+The waterfall derives its name from the golden hue that frequently illuminates its meltwater, originating from the Langjökull Glacier.
+The awe-inspiring display of nature’s raw power is evident in the intense force of the water cascading through two distinct falls, measuring 11 and 21 meters in height.
+Exploring all the vantage points is highly recommended to fully appreciate the diverse facets of this dramatic manifestation, from up-close encounters to panoramic vistas.

-Haukadalur geothermal area is most renowned for its geysers: Geysir and Strokkur.
-In this area, deep in the ground, the magma heats the meltwater of the Langjökull Glacier, which then bursts to the surface through vents.
-Geysir, which gave the world the term geyser, is the largest in the area, but it can take years between eruptions.
-It is currently in a dormant state.
-When it does erupt, the water can shoot up to 70 meters into the air.
-Strokkur is the most active in the area, blasting scalding water up to 30 meters into the air every five to ten minutes.
-As a ‘warning’, the eruption is preceded by the formation of a huge bubble.
+The Haukadalur geothermal area is renowned for its geysers, namely Geysir and Strokkur.
+Deep underground, magma heats the meltwater from the Langjökull Glacier, causing it to surge to the surface through vents.
+Geysir, the largest geyser in the area, provided the term ‘geyser’ to the world.
+However, it currently lies dormant, with eruptions occurring only after several years.
+When active, it can propel water up to 70 meters into the sky.
+While Strokkur is the most active geyser in the area, spouting scalding water up to 30 meters high every five to ten minutes.
+A massive bubble formation serves as a precursor, signaling an imminent eruption.